 - a.
-Has developed a list of chemicals of concern.
-If you selected this option, proceed to Question I1.2. - b.
-Has not developed a list of chemicals of concern.
+Our company has developed a list of chemicals of concern.
+If you selected this option, proceed to Question I1.2. - b. a.
+Our company has not developed a list of chemicals of concern.
 If you selected this option, proceed to Question I3.